twsnmp/twsnmpfk/docs/index.md

 ## MQTT

 This is a list of received MQTT topics.
+Click the expand icon (▶) at the beginning of a topic row to expand and view the latest received payload data (formatted as JSON, TEXT, or HEX).

 ![](./images/en/mqtt.png)